 - Researchers have a stronger hold over variables to obtain desired results.

-- Subject or industry is not a criterion for experimental research due to which any industry can implement it for research purposes.
+- The subject or industry does not impact the effectiveness of experimental research.
+Any industry can implement it for research purposes.

 - After analyzing the results, you can apply your findings to similar ideas or situations.

 - You can identify the cause and effect of a hypothesis.
 Researchers can further analyze this relationship to determine more in-depth ideas.